“We will need to design the food habits of the present to be adaptable and suitable for the future.”

 Digital Seasoning by Laila Snevele

 Laila Šnēvele is a recent graduate from the Design Academy Eindhoven.
 She sees her work as translations of food and human relationships.
 “Food is our common necessity, pleasure and culture.
 I am curious to explore the different roles that food plays in all of our lives.
 What is obvious for one, might be unacceptable for others.
 Where is the common ground?”, she says.
 Laila aims to explore people’s perception of food and how we look at things out of the norm.
 Her goal is to create edible experiences that are comprehensible, engaging and can improve our well being.
-With her new film "Digital Seasoning", she has done just that.
+With her new 3D visualisation of taste, "Digital Seasoning", she has done just that.

 Tina Breidi by Retha Ferguson